cdhiraj40/PoggerBot/readme.md

 ## Aboutbot

-  This is a little project that cdhiraj40 came up with, simply for the sole purpose of improving his skills in programming.
+This is a little project that I came up with, simply for the sole purpose of improving his skills in programming.
 It does a few fun things and is just designed to be a fun bot that you can play around with.
 We are adding a few features now and then, adding to the funcionality of the bot, a little by little.
 Stay tuned!

 ### Built With